Overgaden Neden Vandet 31: History

-17th and 18th centuries
+17th century

 The site was originally part of a much larger property which continued all the way to Kongensgade (now Wildersgade) on the other side of the block.
 In 1635, it was still empty.
 The property now known as Overgaden Neden Vandet 31 was turned into a separate property in 1658.
 The first building on the site was also constructed at this point.
 In 1695, it was described as a five-bays-wide, half-timbered building with a three-bay gabled wall dormer.
-The property was listed as No. 89 in Christianshavn Quarter in Copenhagen's first cadastre of 1689.
+The property was listed in Copenhagen's first cadastre from 1689 as No. 89 in Christianshavn Quarter.
 It was at that time owned by schoutbynacht Johan Eilersen.

+18th century

+In 1696, ship captain Anders Madsen purchased the property.
+In 1705, he was captain of the Danish West India Company's ship Kronprinsen, which picked up a cargo of 826 enslaved Africans at Fort Christiansborg on the Danish Gold Coast.
+The ship's powder magazine exploded on 31 May 1706, killing around 850 slaves and crewmembers.
+Madsen was among the casualties.
+Only five people survived the incident.
+His widow owned the property until 1713.

-The property was listed as No. 153 in the new cadastre of 1756 and was at that time owned by Johan Christian Høvi.
+The property was listed in the new cadastre of 1756 as No. 153 in Christianshavn Quarter and was at that time owned by Johan Christian Høvi.

 The building was later heightened with one storey.
 The half-timbered front side and rear side of the building were also reconstructed in brick.